-The best way to get started with Amazon ECR is to use the Docker CLI to push and pull and your first image.
+The best way to get started with Amazon ECR is to use the Docker CLI to push and pull your first image.
 Visit our Getting Started page for more information.

 Q: Can I access Amazon ECR inside a VPC?

 Q: What’s the best way to manage my repositories and images?

 Amazon ECR provides a command line interface and APIs to create, monitor, and delete repositories and set repository permissions.
-You can perform the same actions in the Amazon ECR Management Console, which can be accessed via the “Repositories” section of the Amazon ECR Console.
-Amazon ECR also integrates with the Docker CLI allowing you to push, pull, and tag images on your development machine.
+You can perform the same actions in the Amazon ECR console, which can be accessed via the “Repositories” section of the Amazon ECR console.
+Amazon ECR also integrates with the Docker CLI, allowing you to push, pull, and tag images on your development machine.

 Q: Can I use Amazon ECR within local and on-premises environments?

 Yes.
 You can access Amazon ECR anywhere that Docker runs such as desktops and on-premises environments.

 Q: Does the Amazon ECR public gallery provide AWS-published images?